Progress report for ONC22-106

 Participation Summary:

-Consultations (4): We keep a lawyer who specializes in agricultural law on retainer so our farmer mentor or mentees can meet with him to strengthen their operations and/ or their on-farm labor practices.
-Two farmer mentors took advantage of this service over the past year.
+Consultations: We keep a lawyer who specializes in agricultural law on retainer so our farmer mentors or mentees can meet with him to strengthen their operations and/ or their on-farm labor practices.
+Two farmer mentors took advantage of this service during the '22/'23 funding cycle.
+We consulted with this lawyer several times to ensure our HOP program fit with state and federal law (e.g. when working with mentees under 18 years of age).

-Online Trainings (12): We hosted a mentor training in March 2022 to on-board mentors for the 2022 season.
+2022: We hosted an online mentor training in March 2022 to on-board mentors for the 2022 season.
 Seven mentors attended the training.
-We hosted a individual onboarding sessions/ program trainings for each of our 11 mentees.
+We hosted individual onboarding sessions/ program trainings for each of our 11 mentees.
 These trainings covered program details and expectations, how to set SMART goals for the mentorship, and relationship building conversations to increase mentee comfort with approaching WFAN staff for individualized support.

-Webinars/ virtual talks (6+): HOP mentees were invited to attend our virtual annual conference free of charge.
+Webinars/ virtual talks (7+): in winter 2022, HOP mentees were invited to attend our virtual annual conference free of charge.
 We hosted the following conference sessions appropriate for aspiring/ beginning farmers mentees:

 - Essential Food Safety for Specialty Crop Producers